 Obviously, it’s going to take time to return to your pre-pregnancy life, exercise commitment and more.

 This has been so much easier for me to understand and live out, this second time postpartum.
 I did see a pelvic floor specialist after having Camryn but it wasn’t for multiple visits.
+If you don’t have access to a pelvic floor PT, doing a program like this that focuses on post-natal care and core can be huge.

 I feel like the patience necessary to rebuild your body without an extreme focus on burning calories or just doing endurance activity is a test in time and patience.
 Like I tell my clients I work with for compulsive exercise.